isItObservable/tracing_eda/README.md

 You should see a queue create from our Telemetry Profile.
 <p align="center"><img src="/image/queeu_name.png" alt="Telemery profile username password " /></p>

-Note the name of your telemtry queue
+Note the name of your telemetry queue
 ```
 SOLACE_TELMETRY_QUEUE=<YOUR SOLACE TElemetry queue name>
 ```